Shoaling of Finite-Amplitude Rogue Waves: Experimental Study

-\jfm{Table}~\ref{tab:1} summarises the conditions for each run.
-The surface elevation as a function of time is calculated using a MATLAB code, and the corresponding control sequence of the wave paddle is generated through the Wave Synthesiser software \citep{Yuchen2023,Chabchoub2023b}.
-The sampling frequency of the data sent to the wave maker is set at 100 Hz, which is sufficient to accurately depict any wave envelope when considering the current wave paddle frequency limitation, as mentioned above, i.e. 0.4 to 2~Hz.
-In order to cover a wide range of propagation distances with a reasonable longitudinal resolution in spite of a limited number of available wave gauges, each run is successively performed following two gauge configurations: the first has seven wave gauges evenly spaced between the start of the up-slope until the mid-point of the breakwater plateau, whereas the second configuration has the last three gauges moved to the back end of this plateau (see the locations in \jfm{figure} \ref{fig:expfig}\jfm{b}).
+The surface elevation \ac{time-series is computed with a sampling frequency of 100~Hz}, \ac{and} the corresponding control sequence of the wave paddle is generated through the Wave Synthesiser software \citep{Chabchoub2023b}.
+In order to cover a wide range of propagation distances with a reasonable longitudinal resolution in spite of a limited number of available wave gauges, each run is successively performed following two gauge configurations: the first has seven wave gauges evenly spaced between the start of the up-slope and the mid-point of the breakwater plateau, whereas the second configuration has the last three gauges moved to the back end of this plateau (see the locations in \jfm{Figure} \ref{fig:expfig}\jfm{b}). \sm{While several studies analyzed wave properties over mild slopes or a step under wave breaking conditions \citep{Draycott2022}, our experiments \ac{focus on extreme wave} statistics at \jk{the} relatively steep slope of a symmetrical breakwater.}

-\subsection{Results of water surface data acquisition}
+\subsection{Results of Water Surface Data Acquisition}

-As shown in \jfm{Table} \ref{tab:1}, run 3 of the present experiments has similar values of both initial and final wave steepness $\epsilon = k_pH_s$ and relative water depth $k_p h$ as run T, and as such the spatial evolution of the excess kurtosis $\mu_4$ of 3 is also similar to T. This strong amplification contrasts with the stability or drop in the exceedance probability observed on flat bottoms in similar conditions \citep{Xu2021, Karmpadakis2022}.